abik11/tips-tricks/Web.md

 ```

 ### Asynchronous programming
-In Javascript there plenty of asynchronous operations, so it is very important to know how to handle and build an asynchronous API.
+In JS there plenty of asynchronous operations, so it is very important to know how to handle and build an asynchronous API.

 ##### Promise
 Promises are amazing.
 They are really amazing.
-There is no better way to handle asynchronous programming in Javascript.
+There is no better way to handle asynchronous programming in JS.
 ```javascript
 var p =  new Promise(function(resolve, reject){
     obj.asyncMethod(result => resolve(result), error => reject(error));